 So I was a little disappointed when another tech solution to transit, this time on the East Coast, was recently pitched in The Atlantic.
 For the tl;dr folk, the idea in this article was that New York’s subway is beyond repair and too expensive to fix.
 So the city should tear up all of its subway tracks and “fill the tunnels with fleets of autonomous vehicles running on pavement.”

-I have a number of issues with this article, some not even related to the article content itself,* but I will focus on the things that stood out to me.
+I have a number of issues with this article and will focus on the things that stood out to me.

 The Human Problem

 This Atlantic article fails to consider how people actually behave in real life, and even more so in transportation settings.

 People could use autonomous vehicles, including “super-lightweight transports called ‘hoverboards’ or ‘scooters.'”

 This statement assumes that people would be comfortable riding on hoverboards or scooters, but there’s no guarantee of that, no matter how automated they are.
 What about people in wheelchairs, or people who are on crutches, or people for whom it is painful to stand, elderly people, or people with luggage, grocery carts, or strollers?
 The article makes a vague reference to automated cars being used in the tunnels, but its main focus is on able-bodied riders, not all transit users.

 “The stations [could be] outfitted with little entrance and exit ramps that carry cabs which carry the riders up to where the turnstiles are now.
 This way, the traffic would never stop flowing” and “The autonomous vehicles would take passengers … without stopping once.”